mgimond/Spatial_pre2021/_book/11-Point-Patterns.md

 #### Kernel Density Adjusted for Covariate

 In the previous section, we learned that we could use a covariate, like elevation, to define the sub-regions (quadrats) within which densities were computed.
-In essence, a form of *normalization* was applied to the density calculations whereby each sub-region was assumed to represent a unique underlying process (if this were the case, then the density values would have been the same across each sub-region).

 Here, instead of *dividing* the study region into discrete sub-regions (as was done with quadrat analysis), we create an intensity function that is dependent on the underlying covariate.
 This function, which we'll denote as $\rho$, can be estimated in one of three different ways-- by *ratio*, *re-weight* and *transform* methods.
 We will not delve into the differences between these methods, but note that there is more than one way to estimate $\rho$ in the presence of a covariate.

 In the following example, the elevation raster is used as the covariate in the $\rho$ function  using the _ratio_ method.
-The right-most plot  shows the intensity function as a function of elevation.
+The right-most plot maps the modeled intensity as a function of elevation.

 <div class="figure">
 <img src="11-Point-Patterns_files/figure-html/f11-kernel03-1.png" alt="An estimate of $\rho$ using the ratio method.
 The figure on the left shows the point distribution superimposed on the elevation layer.
 The middle figure plots the estimated $\rho$ as a function of elevation.
 The envelope shows the 95% confidence interval.
 The figure on the right shows the modeled density of $\widehat{\lambda}$ which is a function of the elevation raster (i.e. $\widehat{\lambda}=\widehat{\rho}_{elevation}$)." width="787.2" />